 The Program spans nearly 200 km, from Canada's southern border to Salmon Arm.
-Different regions produce different amounts of pome fruit (in terms of planted acres) and have different sizes of codling moth infestations.
+Different regions grow different amounts of pome fruit (in terms of planted acres) and may have different resident codling moth populations, depending on many different factors.
 This map depicts how many acres of pome fruit are grown in each region (based on size of the pie chart) and the proportion of the orchards within that region that are above the damage target (red slice of the pie chart).
 Generally, the main pome fruit producing regions have the lowest levels of damage, while the smaller regions, with fewer commercial growers and more hobby farms, have more hotspots and greater concentrations of damage.
-Treating each region independently, Cawston, Keremeos, Oliver, Kaleden, OK Falls, Summerland, Benvoulin, Okanagan Mission, Belgo, East Kelowna, Rutland, Glenmore, Ellison, Carrs Landing and Oyama, had 90% or more of their acreage at or below 0.2% infested fruit.
+Treating each region independently, Cawston, Keremeos, Oliver, OK Falls, Benvoulin, Belgo, East Kelowna, Rutland, Glenmore, Ellison, Carr's Landing, Oyama, Coldstream, and Spallumcheen had 90% or more of their acreage at or below 0.2% infested fruit.
 These regions represent the majority of commercial pome fruit production.
-Other regions, including Osoyoos, Penticton, Naramata, Peachland, West Kelowna, South Kelowna, Winfield, BX, Cold Stream, Bella Vista, Spallumcheen, and Salmon Arm did not meet the Program's damage target individually.
+Other regions, including Osoyoos, Kaleden, Summerland, Penticton, Naramata, Peachland, West Kelowna, South Kelowna, Okanagan Mission, Winfield, BX, Bella Vista, and Salmon Arm did not meet the Program's damage target individually.
 These regions constitute a minority of the Program's area.
 Total pome fruit acreages, and the proportion of orchards in each region reaching the program's damage target are reported in the Appendix.

 This map shows where most of the apples & pears are grown based on the size of the pie charts.
 Larger pie charts represent more pome fruit acreage in that area.
-Red slices of the pie chart represent the proportion of orchards in that region that had areater than 0.2% infested fruit.
+Red slices of the pie chart represent the proportion of orchards in that region that had greater than 0.2% infested fruit.